 Related: Ethiopian Coffee Beans Guide

 Coffee from Honduras might not be as well known as that of its Central American neighbours, but it is, in fact, the largest coffee producer in the region.
+The country also has some of the best coffee farms in the world.
 It produced 6 million bags of coffee in 2021, over 90% of which was Arabica.
 Honduras is known for having a variety of micro-climates, so each growing region within the country has unique characteristics.

 As of 2020, India is the sixth-largest producer and fifth-largest exporter of coffee in the world, providing about 3% of the global supply.
 Most coffee is grown in the southern regions of Karnataka, Kerala, and Tamil Nadu, of which about 60% is Robusta and 40% is Arabica.
 Indian coffee is primarily exported to Europe and Asia, with Italy being the leading destination, so it is less well known in North America.

 Like Ethiopia, Uganda is a landlocked country in East Africa with a diverse climate, from hot, dry plains to snow-capped mountains.
 But while Ethiopia is the home of Arabica coffee, Uganda is the birthplace of Robusta.
 Uganda is a poor nation, so coffee is an important economic driver.
 In fact, it is the country’s largest export commodity, accounting for 1.5% of the GDP and employing 5 million people.

 Related: Guide to Ugandan Coffee

 Peru is the 9th largest coffee producer and is well known for its Organic and Fairtrade coffee.
 It’s particularly notable for its diversity of growing environments.
 Coffee is grown on small farms throughout the country, which spans from the Pacific Ocean across the Andes Mountains to the Amazon rainforest.
 As a result, Peruvian coffee has a rich array of different flavour profiles.